Owoscaw/uni_notes/year 2/markov chains 2/Convergence to equilibrium.md

 &=\tilde P_{ij}\min\{\pi_i,\pi_j\}\\
 &=\tilde P_{ji}\min\{\pi_j,\pi_i\}=\pi_jP_{ji}
 \end{align}$$So we have that $\pi$ is indeed the invariant distribution of $P$.
 Irreducibility of $\tilde P$ implies irreducibility of $P$.
 This concludes the proof.

+A substitution code is a function from one alphabet to another.
+Markov chains can be used to break such substitutions.
+To do this, take $I=\{\text{substitution codes}\}$ and, given a message, design $\pi$ such that the correct decoding $f$ is the most likely by far.